tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-python-postgresql-app.md

 ## <a name="create-postgres-database-in-azure"></a>Postgres-adatbázis létrehozása az Azure-ban

 <!-- > [!NOTE]
-> Before you create an Azure Database for PostgreSQL server, check which [compute generation](/azure/postgresql/concepts-pricing-tiers#compute-generations-and-vcores) is available in your region.
-If your region doesn't support Gen4 hardware, change *--sku-name* in the following command line to a value that's supported in your region, such as B_Gen4_1.  -->
+> Before you create an Azure Database for PostgreSQL server, check which [compute generation](/azure/postgresql/concepts-pricing-tiers#compute-generations-and-vcores) is available in your region. -->

 Telepítse a `db-up` bővítményt az Azure CLI-hez: